 - Don’t make assumptions about the comfort levels of those around you, or lead with an opinion that creates an atmosphere where an individual has to speak out against the majority.
 For example, you could ask, “Would people prefer us to wear face-coverings?
 I’m happy to do so”, rather than, “I don’t wear mine, so let’s take these off?”

 - Rather than approaching a conversation as a confrontation, try clarifying or sharing information, and offering resources where appropriate.
 Examples of starting these conversations could be, “Do you need a face covering?”, “The hand sanitiser is over there” or, “In case you didn’t know, we are encouraging people to wear face coverings in this area”.

 We all have a responsibility to help reduce the spread of Covid-19.
 If you see someone behaving inappropriately, remind them to follow University advice and guidelines.

 As legal restrictions have been removed, we understand that many behaviours are now a personal choice, but we can encourage those around us in a respectful and considerate manner.
 If you see someone deliberately behaving in an inappropriate manner, you can report your concerns as follows:

-- For staff, in the first instance, you can raise concerns with your line manager or your Covid-secure lead, who may be able to assist on some Covid-19 related matters, or ways to initiate difficult conversations with those around you.
+- For staff, in the first instance, you can raise concerns with your line manager.

-- For students, our University Report and Support tool is available for you to voice concerns on any issue.
+- For students, talk to your supervisor or use our University Report and Support tool which is available for you to voice concerns on any issue.